-Caballito Negro + Friends @ Princeton
+Caballito Negro + Friends @ Haslam Distinguished Residency Series, Knoxville TN

 Caballito Negro joins Baltimore’s Lisa Cella and Dustin Donahue for a quartet performance of Birds, Bees, Electric Fish by Juri Seo, a world’s first double duo for flute and percussion, alongside other innovative music.
 The concert will be held in the Richardson Auditorium as part of the Princeton Sound Kitchen Series, by special arrangement for this project.
 Also featured are three commissions especially written for Caballito Negro + Friends by Jason Treuting, Hope Littwin, and Isaac Santos.